dps923/winter2017/assignments/a4-football-players.md

 ### Edit the PlayerDetail controller
 Add a property for the passed-in player object.
 After you add it, the project will build/compile without errors.

 In viewDidLoad, you will extract string and number data from the player object, and make strings for the labels on the scene.
+Try to match the data formatting that you see in the sample screen capture near the top of this document.

 > Need to know or learn about quarterback statistics?
 > Use a search engine, and enter a string similar to...